 - 100′ paint table

 - Civic Center Pool admission and activities

 We’re also bringing in food trucks to serve up kid-friendly foods like pizza, ice cream and hot dogs for sale (food purchases not included in admission).
+Children must be accompanied by an adult.
 For details, Mentor Recreation at call (440) 974-5720.

 35th Wildwood Fine Arts Festival